Introduction

 Delete a command-specific dynamic completion

-This will delete the completion for the branch
+This will delete the completion for the branch variable that is specific to git commands.

 intelli-shell completion delete --command git branch